 - Prince William County — Home to the National Museum of the Marine Corps, shopping and the countryside southwest of the Washington, DC, has easy access from I-95 and offers affordable lodging options.
 Check the website for seasonal specials.

 - Fairfax County — Just across the Potomac from Washington, DC, family friendly Fairfax County is just a short metro ride away.
 Check their website for specials and deals on lodging, dining and attractions.

 The Smithsonian Institution, a collective of 19 museums, galleries, gardens and the National Zoo, is free to the public.
-That’s as budget friendly as it gets.
-Many are located near the National Mall and easy to reach by metro.
+Many of the individual museums are located near the National Mall and easy to reach by metro.
 Two of my favorites are the Natural History Museum (maybe because I’ve long been a fan of Teddy Roosevelt) and the Air & Space Museum (because as an Ohio native and North Carolina transplant, air and space are part of my DNA).
 Another spot not to miss, especially if traveling with kids age 3-10 is the National Gallery Sculpture Garden on the mall.

 Washington, DC might be known as a political hub, but the region has a lot of green space, too.
-Most everyone knows the National Mall — and its monuments, cherry blossoms and museums.
+You’re probably family with the Washington, DC Mall area — and its monuments, cherry blossoms and museums.
 But, there are many other parks in the area to consider.
 Some of my favorites are:

 - Theodore Roosevelt Island in Arlington (near the Rosslyn Station).
 The island includes 91 wooded acres and a memorial, fitting for the father of our national parks.